CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/RDP-over-HTTP-Workaround.md

   * Low network Bandwidth (Minimum Network bandwidth Recommended: 8 mb/s).

 #### This issue can be fixed by trying the following steps:
+  * Make sure you are connected with good internet connection with minimum network bandwidth 8 Mbps.
   * Try to clear cache from the browser, [Enable Cookies](#steps-to-enable-cookies-in-the-browsers).
   * Try to launch the lab in **Private/Incognito** browsing mode.
   * If all the above steps won't work, then try to connect VM using [Remote Desktop Connection](#connect-vm-using-remote-desktop-connection-from-your-system) in your Computer/Laptop.
-Jump Box/LabVM **credentials** are provided on lab **Environment Details** page, you can use provided VM DNS Name, VM Username and Password.
+Jump Box/LabVM **credentials** are provided on lab **Environment Details** page.
 Steps are documented [here](#connect-vm-using-remote-desktop-connection-from-your-system) to connect to JumpBOX/LabVM using Remote Desktop Connection.
-  * If the above step also won't work check with Network Administrator of your organization if that specific traffic is getting blocked or have any restrictions.
+  * If the above step doesn't work check with Network Administrator of your organization if that specific traffic is getting blocked or have any restrictions.
   * Try to Restart the VM from the Lab Environment Page (as mentioned in the image below).

    ![](https://github.com/CloudLabsAI-Azure/Know-Before-You-Go/blob/main/Labs/images/RDPoverHTTP%201.png)

-## Connect VM using Remote Desktop Connection from your System
+### Connect VM using Remote Desktop Connection from your System

 * Copy the **LabVM/JumpVM DNS Name, Username** and **Password** from **Environment Details** page